 FREQUENTLY ASKED QUESTIONS

-Q: Is it okay to just leave early if it gets too bad?
+Q: Is it okay to leave Thanksgiving early if I can’t handle it?

 WAYS TO WORK WITH ANNIE